jcyhong/MCMCmaxlik-dev/README.md

 # Fast maximum likelihood estimation for general hierarchical models

-This project provides efficient sampling-based methods for maximum likelihood estimation in the context of latent variable modeling.
+This project provides efficient sampling-based methods for maximum likelihood estimation in the context of general hierarchical models.
 The key algorithms revolve around stochastic gradient methods.

 ## Getting Started